lamantin37/SQL_beginner.Day05/README.md

     WHERE person_id = 8 AND menu_id = 19;

 The `EXPLAIN ANALYZE` command should return  the next pattern.
-Please be attention on "Index Only Scan" scanning!
+Please pay attention to "Index Only Scan" scanning!

     Index Only Scan using idx_person_order_multi on person_order ...